DESIRE

 We must learn to live by the daily grace given to us, the body and blood of Christ which are our resurrection.
 It is the body and blood of Christ that will lift us to the slain Lamb when He appears, not our doctrine, as some suppose.

-Hope deferred makes the heart sick, the Bible states, but when the desire comes it is a tree of life.
+Hope deferred makes the heart sick, the Bible states, but when the desire comes, it is a tree of life.
+It is said of Christ that He shall see the travail of His soul and be satisfied.

+If we are willing to go the way of the cross, guarding our heart carefully so that the desires issuing from it are God’s will for us, we will be rewarded some day.
+Our inheritance in Christ will be so vast as to be utterly incomprehensible to us in the present hour.
 When the one who “looked like a man” told Daniel that those who turn many to righteousness will shine like the stars for ever and ever, he spoke the truth.
-Can you imagine the Divine Glory that will descend upon these saints to such an extent they will shine like a star in the firmament?
+Can you imagine the divine glory that will descend upon these saints to such an extent they will shine like a star in the firmament?
 It is beyond imagination, but will be just as glorious as this.
 The promises of God Almighty to His suffering servants go beyond our ability to comprehend.

 The sufferings are great.
 The rewards are staggering.

-All depends on how we guard the desires that come from our heart.
+It all depends on how we guard the desires that come from our heart.

 We can think of our desires as a bonfire.
 The flames leap up until they just about overpower us.
-We are so certain this surely is the Lord.
+We are certain this surely is the Lord.
 But when we control ourselves and wait until we know what God is saying, we discover that soon this desire is quite manageable.
 Later we lose interest.

 We may then act in haste, either in a quick marriage, or rape, or some other move that has not been thought through.
 After we have acted and the normal course of life continues, we realize we have been deceived.
 The reproductive urge God placed in us has taken over and driven us into an unwise action.
+You see, we did not guard our heart with diligence.
+We permitted our feelings to control us.

 Or we may have raped and murdered a child.
 The pedophiliac spirit, which is a demon spirit, is powerful in the American culture and becoming more powerful each day.
-Over the past month a child molestation has been announced in the newspaper almost every day, it seems.
+Over the past month, a child molestation has been announced in the newspaper almost every day, it seems.
 And there have been numerous other molestations in both Christian and non-Christian homes.
+There are terrible consequences of pedophiliac behavior.
+The boy or girl who has been molested suffers psychological pain throughout his or her lifetime — all because some adult — perhaps a Christian — has not learned to control his or her desires.
+The idea in America is to do whatever you feel like and hope you can escape undesirable consequences.
+Never mind how much you hurt someone else.

-In many countries marriages are arranged by parents.
+In many countries, marriages are arranged by parents.
 I do not say this is always for the best.
 But it does have some points in its favor, in that adults often can determine if a marriage is going to be a workable situation.

 However, in America the idea is to “fall in love” and then get married.
-Because “falling in love” is a temporary infatuation in most instances, being based on little more than a sudden mood, in turn based on the sexual drive, marriages take place that do not have much chance of being successful.
-The two people are not suited to one another.
+Because “falling in love” is a temporary infatuation in most instances, being based on little more than a sudden mood, in turn based on the sexual drive, marriages take place have little chance of being successful because the two people are not suited for one another.
 In fact, they may know little about each other.
 They have been propelled into marriage on the basis of physical attraction.
+Any sociologist could predict the result.
+The two people involved soon are displeased with each other and seek a divorce.

 Marriage is a practical business.
 It requires that both parties be willing to surrender some of their own desires in order that peace may prevail.
 There are practical economic considerations that must be addressed.
 Everyone who has made a success of his or her marriage realizes that a lasting union ordinarily is not based on “love at first sight.”